sjbrown/1kfa/mod_guide_table.md

 create challenges, or offer opportunities for the PCs.

+## What is a roleplaying game?

+In *A Thousand Faces of Adventure*, you and your friends will collaborate to tell an improvisational, interactive story.
+It is built moment-by moment through conversation, imagination, and shared decisions.

+The story you create won’t be a carefully scripted novel.
+It doesn't need to be high art -- it’s a living thing, shaped by everyone at the table.

+## How to Make a Great Story

+Imagine your audience is the inner children of everyone at the table.

+What would thrill you if you were eleven years old again?
+Think of the awe and wonder you felt watching a spectacular Spielberg movie -- or even the scrappy, kinetic energy of a Sam Raimi film.

+When it’s your turn to narrate, think about what might give your friends a rush: action, suspense, twists, tension, triumphs!

+Always remember: it's improv, not some blueprinted, pre-engineered thing.
+**Have faith in your friends, and you are sure to delight at how the emerging plot solidifies, and how real the characters become.**

+## How Play Works

+Play is a conversation.
+The GM and Players take turns imagining the world, acting through their characters, and reacting to each other.

+Sometimes the rules will chime in, asking you to answer direct questions, flip cards, or move tokens.
+But most of the time, you'll just be **saying things**, **imagining**, and **building the story together.**

 # Should You Read This Guide?

 Yes.
 Everyone sitting down to play *A Thousand Faces of Adventure* should